 The Norwegian krone (NOK) is the official currency of Norway and is regulated and administered by Norges Bank, Norway’s central bank.
 The bank has issued a total of eight series, including in October 2018, the currency bills with units of SEK 50 and SEK 500.
 Consumers can continue to use the previous SEK 50 and 500 sets through October 18, 2019.

 Norwegian Kroner, in plural terms, is divided into 100 øre.
 The word krone is translated from the English word “crown.”

 Coins are available in denominations of 1, 5, 10, and 20 Krones, and banknotes are available in denominations of 50, 100, 200, 500, and 1000 krone.
 The currency code for NOK is “ISK,” and the currency symbol is “KR.”

-The frontside of the paper notes has images of famous Norwegians as well-known researchers and artists along with information showing a particular individual’s contribution to Norwegian culture.
+The front side of the paper notes have images of famous Norwegians as well-known researchers and artists and information showing a particular individual’s contribution to Norwegian culture.
 On the back of each paper note is a piece of Norwegian art.
-For example, 50 krone notes have shades of green, a portrait of Peter Kristen Asbjørnsen, an artist’s performance of Asbjørnsen’s story “Summer Nights in Krogskogen”.
+For example, 50 krone notes have shades of green, a portrait of Peter Kristen Asbjørnsen, an artist’s performance of Asbjørnsen’s story “Summer Nights in Krogskogen.”

 The Norwegian krone is Norway’s main currency and is regulated by the Norwegian central bank, Norges Bank.
-The term “krone” is a Norwegian term meaning “crown” in English.
+“Krone” is a Norwegian term meaning “crown” in English.
 The krone is divided into 100 ores that have been used electronically since 2012.

 Interest rates and oil prices in Norway are affected by changes in interest rates and oil prices.